tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Refunds-API.md

 ### Querying the Refund Status

-As mentioned earlier, refund requests go through an approval process where PayU takes between 1 to 3 days to process and either approve or reject the request.
-You can check the status of a refund using one of the following methods:
+As mentioned earlier, refund requests go through an approval process.
+PayU usually takes 1 to 3 days to review and either approve or reject the request.
+You can check the refund status using one of the following methods:

 #### Checking the Status via the PayU Management Panel

-1. Log in to your PayU module account.
-In the left panel, expand the **Transactions** menu and select **Sales Report**.
+1. Log in to the PayU Management Panel.
+In the left menu, expand the **Transactions** tab and select **Sales Report**.

    ![PrintScreen](/assets/Refunds/Refunds_en_01.png)